cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 You cannot specify cone constraints explicitly in CVXPY, but cone constraints are added when CVXPY converts the problem into standard form.

 By default CVXPY calls the solver most specialized to the problem type.
-For example, `ECOS`_ is called for SOCPs. `SCS`_ and `CVXOPT`_ can both handle all problems (except mixed-integer programs). `CVXOPT`_ is preferred by default.
-For many problems `SCS`_ will be faster, though less accurate. `ECOS_BB`_ is called for mixed-integer LPs and SOCPs.
+For example, `ECOS`_ is called for SOCPs. `SCS`_ and `CVXOPT`_ can both handle all problems (except mixed-integer programs).
+For exponential cone problems, `CVXOPT`_ uses a general convex solver, which is less robust. `SCS`_, on the other hand, is generally faster but less accurate than interior point methods. `CVXOPT`_ is preferred by default. `ECOS_BB`_ is called for mixed-integer LPs and SOCPs.
 If the problem has a quadratic objective function and equality constraints only, CVXPY will use LS.

 You can change the solver called by CVXPY using the ``solver`` keyword argument.
 If the solver you choose cannot solve the problem, CVXPY will raise an exception.
 Here's example code solving the same problem with different solvers.